Coartix/ReinforcementLearningCourse/DQN-Atari/README.md

 #### What has been done:

-- The memory size had to be reduced to fit in the RAM of my small computer
+- The memory size had to be reduced to fit in the RAM of my small computer, to remediate some of this loss we use uint8 variables inside ReplayBuffer instead of float32.
+This quantization reduces considerably the memory size.
+So no scaling (no normalization) is done on the images.

+- Another configuration of AtariPreprocessing has been done in `preprocess.py`, it adds a luminance_obs boolean parameter to use luminance instead of grayscale.

 - The training time is very long, even with a GPU